 Ankle injuries are very common.
-Ankle injuries are one of the most common reason patient’s visit their doctors or physiotherapists.
+Ankle injuries are one of the most common reason patient’s visit their doctors or physiotherapy clinic.

 The most common ankle injury is ankle sprain/strain which involves an injury to one or all of the ligaments holding your ankle bones together.
 If your ankle pops or snaps then that could be a sign of instability in your ankle which predisposes you to ankle sprains.